Group

 After her masters, she obtained a FSR grant to start her PhD and join the BAS lab at the Institute Of NeuroScience (IONS), UC Louvain, supervised by Prof. Dr. Robert Hardwick.
 Elise’s research studies the relationship between motor imagery and executive function.

-At the beginning of her PhD she obtained an Erasmus grant for an internship at the INSERM U1093 lab, University of Burgundy, supervised by Prof. Dr. Florent Lebon.
+At the beginning of her PhD she obtained an Erasmus grant for an internship at the Cognition, Action and Sensorimotor Plasticity INSERM U1093 lab, University of Burgundy, supervised by Prof. Dr. Florent Lebon.
 This allowed her to learn the Use-dependent plasticity TMS technique, for future use in her PhD.

 Baptiste Waltzing

 Baptiste obtained his bachelor’s degree in biomedical science at UCLouvain in 2021.
-He started his master’s degree in biomedical sciences (neuroscience option) at UCLouvain in September 2021.
-He is currently doing his master’s thesis in the laboratory on “The influence of viewpoint and hand identity on hand movement “.
-He is supervised by Robert Hardwick (promoter).
+He completed his master’s degree in biomedical sciences (neuroscience option) at UCLouvain in 2023.
+His master’s thesis was conducted in the laboratory under the supervision of Robert Hardwick.
+His master’s thesis was on the influence of perspective and spatial congruence on action observation.

 Alumni